|Vendor Contract Processing Guidelines||Already familiar with the process?|

 - Seek any necessary approvals that may be required (see “Thresholds and Other Things to Know” section above for examples)

-- Submit contract to Contract Management using the appropriate method detailed on the Contract Submittal page.
+- Submit contract to Contract Management using the on the Contract Submittal page.
 Be sure to include with your submittal:

 - Detailed explanation of the purpose of the contract

 - For software/IT related contracts, include a completed Software-IT Information Form